Pollution in China: Waste

+A particularly significant source of waste is the agricultural sector.
+In fact, Chinese farms generate more pollution than factories, according to a large survey by the government.
+Pesticides and fertilizer residues, packaging associated, bags and mulch film are largely left untreated in landfills, often due to a lack of waste management infrastructure.

 "White pollution"

-The term "white pollution" (白色污染 (báisè wūrǎn), less often "white garbage" 白色垃圾 (báisè lājī)) appears to be local to China and later to South Asia, enjoying far less use and recognition outside of the region.
-It refers to the color of white plastic shopping bags, styrofoam containers, and other light-colored materials that began turning up in visible volume in agricultural fields, the landscape, and waterways in the mid- to late 1990's.
-The first references to the term "white pollution" appear in official language at least as early as 1999, when the first bans were imposed by the State Council.
+The term "white pollution" (白色污染 (báisè wūrǎn), less often "white garbage" 白色垃圾 (báisè lājī)) appears local to China and later South Asia, far less used and recognized outside of the region.
+It refers to the white plastic shopping bags, Styrofoam containers, and other light-colored materials that began turning up in visible volume in agricultural fields, the landscape, and waterways in the mid-to-late 1990s.
+The first references to the term "white pollution" appeared in official language at least as early as 1999 when the first bans were imposed by the State Council.

 Electronic waste

 In 2011, China produced 2.3 million tons of electronic waste.
 The annual amount is expected to increase as the Chinese economy grows.
 In addition to domestic waste production, large amounts of electronic waste are imported from overseas.
-Legislation banning importation of electronic waste and requiring proper disposal of domestic waste has recently been introduced, but has been criticized as insufficient and susceptible to fraud.
-There have been local successes, such as in the city of Tianjin where 38,000 tons of electronic waste were disposed of properly in 2010, but much electronic waste is still improperly handled.
+Legislation has banned the importation of electronic waste.
+Requiring proper disposal of domestic waste has recently been introduced but has been criticized as insufficient and susceptible to fraud.
+There have been local successes, such as in the city of Tianjin, where 38,000 tons of electronic waste were disposed of properly in 2010, though much electronic waste is still improperly handled.

 Industrial pollution

-In 1997, the World Bank issued a report targeting China's policy towards industrial pollution.
-The report stated that "hundreds of thousands of premature deaths and incidents of serious respiratory illness have been caused by exposure to industrial air pollution.Since the Industrial Revolution, air pollution has been a major source of worry for human growth.
-Using an original survey in China, we give the first causal estimates of pollution's impact on political opinions.
-Seriously contaminated by industrial discharges, many of China's waterways are largely unfit for direct human use."
+In a 1997 report targeting China's policy towards industrial pollution, the World Bank stated that "hundreds of thousands of premature deaths and incidents of serious respiratory illness have been caused by exposure to industrial air pollution".
+Since the Industrial Revolution, air pollution has been a major source of worry for human growth.
+Using an original survey in China, a first causal estimate of pollution's impact on political opinions was given.
+The survey further stated that due to serious contamination of China's waterways by industrial discharges, many are largely unfit for direct human use.
 However, the report did acknowledge that environmental regulations and industrial reforms have had some effect.
 It was determined that continued environmental reforms were likely to have a large effect on reducing industrial pollution.

-In a 2007 article about China's pollution problem, the New York Times stated that "Environmental degradation is now so severe, with such stark domestic and international repercussions, that pollution poses not only a major long-term burden on the Chinese public but also an acute political challenge to the ruling Communist Party."
+In its 2007 article about China's pollution problem, The New York Times stated that "Environmental degradation is now so severe, with such stark domestic and international repercussions, that pollution poses not only a major long-term burden on the Chinese public but also an acute political challenge to the ruling Communist Party."
 The article's main points included: